Does Intermittent Fasting Increase Longevity?

 • Fasting stimulates stress response and signaling anti-aging genes such as SIRT3 and FOXO, as well as other factors such as AMPK activation,

-• Activating AMPK promotes higher NAD+ levels, leading to increased SIRT1 activity which turns on longevity.
+• Activating AMPK promotes higher NAD+ levels, increasing SIRT1 activity and improving longevity.

 • As a result, the benefits of calorie restriction and fasting on life expectancy are primarily driven by autophagy and enhanced sirtuin activity, as well as stimulating mitochondria biogenesis which promotes cellular turnover and recycling of old cells.

 • Stimulating Autophagy by Fasting inhibits tumor growth by eliminating damaged organelles/unfolded proteins.
-This is because Autophagy suppresses p53 genes(which promotes tumor growth) and eventually prevents mitochondrial degeneration.
+Autophagy suppresses p53 genes(which promotes tumor growth) and eventually prevents mitochondrial degeneration.

 Understanding Longevity Genes